SAP/cloud-sdk/docs/js/guides/tutorial-overview-sdk-js.md

 ### Tutorials quick links

-Use the links below to quickly access direct to your favorite tutorial and refresh your knowledge.
+Use the links below to quickly access your favorite tutorial and refresh your knowledge.

 1. [Get Set to Use SAP Cloud SDK for JavaScript](https://developers.sap.com/tutorials/s4sdkjs-prerequisites.html)